MicroBlocksCN/smallvm/SERIAL_PROTOCOL.md

 ### Output Value (OpCode: 0x14, long message)

 Outputs the value in the data part of this message.
-The value is encoded the same was as the Task Returned Value message.
+The value is encoded the same as in the Set Variable Value message.

 ### Variable Value (OpCode: 0x15, long message)